krobelus/gitlab-offline-review/README.md

 Observe:
 - The start of the thread is marked by a line starting with `<file>:<line> <thread ID>`.
-- The next line shows the commit ID and subject
+- The next line shows the abbreviated commit SHA and subject
 - There are a few lines of diff context.
 - Finally, the thread's comments are shown.